What’s new in Freshdesk Contact Center: Dissecting our upgraded dashboard for supervisors

 Pro tip – If too many calls are on hold every day, have a training session with your agents to help them answer more questions on their own.

 Calls on hold

 6) Get a full picture of agent availability-statuses

 You can also see what your agents are doing at a glance.
-Freshcaller now displays four basic statuses for agents – Online, Mobile, ACW, Offline.
-All agents who are not in conversation with callers will be listed here and supervisors can see how long they have been in their respective state.
-Logged in agents are shown with their last call activity, while offline agents who are not logged in are shown by their last logged time.
+Freshdesk Contact Center now displays four basic statuses for agents – Online, Mobile, ACW, Offline.
+All agents who are not in conversation with callers will be listed here and supervisors can see how long they have been in their respective states.
+Logged-in agents are shown with their last call activity, while offline agents who are not logged in are shown by their last logged time.

 Pro tip – Have all the statuses collapsed by default, so you can dive into a particular section based on unusual activity

 In addition to viewing availability statuses, supervisors can now mark online agents as offline if they are aware that an agent might not be at their desk or has forgotten to log off.
 At the same time, if there are logged in agents who are offline for calls, supervisors can mark them online so they can start answering calls.

 Switching agent statuses